folisky1/Border-Crossing-Trends/README.md

 # OVERVIEW

 This project delves into cross-border activities along the United States borders from 1996 to 2020, with the primary objective of identifying and understanding patterns and trends that unravel at these borders.
-The ultimate goal of this analysis is to provide valuable insights that can inform decisions related to security, accessibility, and trade and foster stronger economic relations between neighboring countries.
+The ultimate goal of this analysis is to provide valuable insights that can inform decisions related to security, accessibility, and trade and foster stronger economic relations between the neighboring countries.

 # DATA SOURCE